hippocrat-dao/hippo-protocol/docs/docs/governance/formatting.md

 1. **Title** - the distinguishing name of the proposal, typically the way that explorers list proposals
 2. **Summary** - the body of the proposal that further describes what is being proposed and details surrounding the proposal
-3. **Deposit** - the amount that will be contributed to the deposit (in micro-HPs "ahp") from the account submitting the proposal
+3. **Deposit** - the amount that will be contributed to the deposit (in alpha-HPs "ahp") from the account submitting the proposal
 4. **Metadata** - usually a link to an off-chain resource

 ### Real example

-[Proposal 12](https://www.mintscan.io/cosmos/proposals/12) asked if the Hippo Protocol community of validators charging 0% commission was harmful to the success of the Hippo Protocol.
+Proposal could ask if the Hippo Protocol community of validators charging 0% commission is harmful to the success of the Hippo Protocol.

 You can use `hippod tx gov draft-proposal` and choose `text` to create the proposal file.